 Example 23.67.
-Creating the Number Guess RuleBase: NumberGuessExample.main() - part 1
+Creating the Number Guess RuleBase: NumberGuessExample.main() - part 1 final StatefulKnowledgeSession ksession = kbase.newStatefulKnowledgeSession();

 The creation of the package and the loading of the rules (using the add() method) is the same as the previous examples.
 There is an additional line to add the Rule Flow (NumberGuess.rf), which provides the option of specifying different rule flows for the same Knowledge Base.
 Otherwise, the Knowledge Base is created in the same manner as before.